ralna/GALAHAD/doc/Julia/rst-dir/glrt_functions.rst

 		- status

 		-
-		  is a scalar variable of type int, that gives the exit status from the package.
+		  is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are (currently):

 		  * 1. The import was succesful, and the package is ready for the solve phase